antonwild/latex_template_uni_ulm_iba/README.md

 ## Installation
 I recommend using <a>https://www.overleaf.com</a> for using and editing the template
-1. Download the file 'latex_template_iba'
+1. Download the files in the folder 'Latex_Template_IBA'
 2. Sign in to your overleaf account
 3. Import the file by clicking `New Project` > `Upload Project`